ut-amrl/robofleet/README.md

 ### Publish RobofleetStatus messages from a ROS node

 Some users may prefer to publish RobofleetStatus messages for the Webviz from a traditional ROS node built with Catkin.
-An example is provided: clone `robofleet_status` into a catkin workspace and follow the instructions in the `README`.
+An example is provided: move `robofleet_status` into a catkin workspace and follow the instructions in the `README`.

 ### Use the robot client and webviz without a central server